AmberKRodriguez/ResumePage/README.md

 MURFREESBORO, TN • AMBER.K.RODRIGUEZ@OUTLOOK.COM • 8085946719

 <h2>PROFESSIONAL SUMMARY</h2>
-Progress-focused problem solver with extensive experience in the administrative industry.
-Known for initiative and dependability.
+Progress-focused problem solver with extensive experience in the administrative industry known for initiative and dependability.
 I have proven the ability to managing confidential projects with the highest level of discretion and a track record of effectiveness and collaboration, complemented by strong process improvement skills.

 <h2>SKILLS</h2>
   <ul>
-    <li>Microsoft Excel (advanced functions, pivot tables, data analysis)</li>
+    <li>Data structure implementation</li>
-    <li>Testing and debugging</li>
+    <li>Jr.- level proficiency in programming languages</li>
-    <li>Database Managements Systems</li>
+    <li>Excellent problem-solving skills and attention to detail</li>
-    <li>Continuous improvement</li>
+    <li>Object-oriented design principles</li>
-    <li>Intermediate Programming(Java)</li>
+    <li>Strong commitment to continuous learning and professional development</li>
   </ul>

 <h2>WORK EXPERIENCE</h2>